jhoanborges/laravel-exam/README.md

 # ![Laravel Exam](https://laravel.com/img/logotype.min.svg)

-> ### Laravel codebase containing a brand new template that adheres to the current repo.
+> ### Laravel version 10.10 codebase containing a brand new template that adheres to the current repo.

-This repo is functionality complete — PRs and issues welcome!

 ----------